sbaresearch/simcoin/README.md

 * Using the [ELK-Stack](https://www.elastic.co/products) to parse, store and analyse the log files.

 ## Credits 🙏
 _This whole section including the addresses will be removed at the 1.
-February since the project should transit to a community project._
+March since the project should transit to a community project._

 Ground idea and initial development by Andreas Kern.